dmbarbour/glas/docs/GlasCLI.md

 Heuristics to guide tooling: First, where feasible, every function available via built-in CLI tools should be accessible through applications.
 This might involve introducing 'sys.refl.conf.\*', 'sys.refl.cache.\*', and similar methods.
 Even 'sys.refl.cli.help' and 'sys.refl.cli.version' can be included.
 Second, we should ultimately aim to keep the glas executable small, assigning code bloat a significant weight.

+## Glas Shell

+A user configuration may define 'app.\*' at the toplevel namespace.
+In context of [notebook applications](GlasNotebooks.md) this may represent a live-coding projectional editor for the configuration file and its transitive dependencies.
+Users can run this application via `"glas --run .
+Args To App"`.

+A community can extend this notebook application to serve as a root [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for a glas system.
+Instead of running individual glas applications within an OS, users can compose applications into this shell, treating it as an operating system of sorts.

+In practice, we'll often want instanced shells, perhaps expressed as `"glas --shell ..."`, with users optionally naming an instanced shell for persistence.
+This can feasibly be implemented by copying or logically overlaying a configuration folder.

+## Initial Namespace

+The initial namespace includes [program primitives](GlasProg.md) under '%\*', and links '%env.\*' to 'env.\*' in the user configuration.
+Further, the glas executable may write a few '@\*' compiler dataflow definitions.
+For example, we might automatically define '@src.set(...)' to support notebook applications.
+This integration with compiler dataflow may be configurable.

+In scope of compiling the user configuration, '%\*' is read-only and '%~' is unlinkable.
+We'll reserve the latter as a runtime private space for scripts, staged applications, and optimizer integration.
+Corresponding translations:

+        # user configuration
+        move: { "%" => WARN }
+        link: { "%env." => "env.", "%~" => WARN }

+        # script or staged app, at addr
+        move: { "%" => WARN, "" => "%~addr." }
+        link: { "%env." => "env.", "%~" => WARN, "" => "%~addr." }

+However, '%\*' and '@\*' are frequently hidden by front-end compilers.
+In that context, the namespace might be viewed as empty, modulo keywords and potential access to shared library functions without declaring them.

 ## Implementation Roadmap

 The initial implementation of the glas executable must be developed outside the glas system.
 This implementation will lack many features, especially the optimizations that would let transaction loops scale beyond a simple event dispatch loop.
 Fortunately, simple event dispatch loops are still very useful, and we can fully utilize a system between FFI, accelerators, and sparks.
 We also have access to conventional threaded applications.

 Ideally, we'll eventually bootstrap the glas executable within the glas system.
 Early forms of bootstrap could generate C or LLVM, but I hope to swiftly eliminate external dependencies and integrate relevant optimizations into the glas libraries.